Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Experimental Settings

-\paragraph{Token-based Measures.} For token-based measures, we consider the following: \textbf{Predictive Entropy (PE)}~\cite{farquhar2024detecting, lin2024generating, kadavath2022} defined in \eqref{eq:predictive_entropy}; \textbf{Semantic Entropy (SE)}~\cite{kuhnsemantic, farquhar2024detecting} defined in \eqref{eq:semantic_entropy}; \textbf{Discrete Semantic Entropy (DSE)}~\cite{kuhnsemantic, farquhar2024detecting} defined in \eqref{eq:discrete_semantic_entropy}; \textbf{Kernel Language Entropy (KLE)}~\cite{nikitin2024kernel}, which captures semantic similarities by applying a distance measure in the space of the generated answers.
-In particular, KLE uses an external NLI model to construct a semantic graph over the generated responses and then computes the von Neumann entropy of a graph kernel formed by combination of the graph Laplacian with a predefined kernel.
+\paragraph{Logit-based Methods.} For logit-based measures, we consider the following: \textbf{Predictive Entropy (PE)}~\cite{farquhar2024detecting, lin2024generating, kadavath2022} defined in \eqref{eq:predictive_entropy}; \textbf{Semantic Entropy (SE)}~\cite{kuhnsemantic, farquhar2024detecting} defined in \eqref{eq:semantic_entropy}; \textbf{Discrete Semantic Entropy (DSE)}~\cite{kuhnsemantic, farquhar2024detecting} defined in \eqref{eq:discrete_semantic_entropy}; \textbf{Kernel Language Entropy (KLE)}~\cite{nikitin2024kernel}, which captures semantic similarities by applying a distance measure in the space of the generated answers.
+In particular, KLE uses an external NLI model to construct a semantic graph over the generated responses, and then computes the von Neumann entropy of a graph kernel formed by the combination of the graph Laplacian with a predefined kernel.

-\paragraph{Latent-based Measures.} We also examine semantic uncertainty measures that exploit dense semantic information retained within the internal states of LVLMs.
-In particular, we consider: \textbf{Cos Eigenscore}~\cite{li2025semantic, lau2025uncertainty} and \textbf{Cov Eigenscore}~\cite{chen2024}, which are semantic volume-based measures (see \eqref{eq:semantic_volume}) that compute the volume with the cosine similarity matrix and the empirical covariance matrix of the feature representations, respectively.
-We further include \textbf{UMPIRE}~\cite{lau2025uncertainty}, which combines the semantic volume with the probabilities of generated answers.
+\paragraph{Latent-based Methods.} We also examine semantic UQ methods that exploit dense semantic information retained within the internal states of LVLMs.
+In particular, we consider: \textbf{Cos Eigenscore}~\cite{li2025semantic, lau2025uncertainty} and \textbf{Cov Eigenscore}~\cite{chen2024}, which are semantic volume-based measures (see \eqref{eq:semantic_volume}).
+These methods compute the semantic volume using the cosine similarity matrix and the empirical covariance matrix of the feature representations, respectively.
+We also include \textbf{UMPIRE}~\cite{lau2025uncertainty}, which combines the semantic volume with the probabilities of generated answers.